Bobbu/2box_dot_com_demo/README.md

 See the publspec.yaml file for other less crucial dependencies.

-## API and potentially other Secrets
+## API Keys and Other Secrets

 We use a git-ignored secrets.dart in lib/auth/secrets.dart to store the API client ID and secret ID.
 Anyone employing this will want to create their own lib/auth/secrets.dart.

-This was based off this post on Medium.com: https://medium.com/podiihq/keeping-secret-keys-out-of-version-control-in-flutter-bcd2b1eb9c1b
+This way of keeping needed API keys secret was based off a post found on Medium.com: https://medium.com/podiihq/keeping-secret-keys-out-of-version-control-in-flutter-bcd2b1eb9c1b

 Any ideas on how to improve this?
 I am all ears.